dotnet-websharper/docs/content/core/aspnetcore.md

 WebSharper has two main middleware, one is for serving pages (sitelets), and the other for API endpoints generated for automatic remoting.

-- Add `app.UseWebSharper()` for a basic setup of both remoting, and sitelets if configured.
+- Add `app.UseWebSharper()` for a basic setup of both remoting and sitelets if configured.
 It has a builder parameter that can be used for additional configuration:
   - `Sitetet` passes a sitelet instance to server.
   - `DiscoverSitelet` looks for a class property with the `[Website]` attribute to obtain the sitelet instance.
   - `UseSitelets(false)` turns off serving a sitelet entirely. `UseSitelets(true)` has no effect, it's the default.